Home / Scholarships & Grants / DeBruyn Memorial

 Award

-The award is contingent upon the students’ attendance at the chosen conference, and reimbursement will be provided in the form of a check at the end of the event.
+The award is contingent upon the students’ attendance at the conference, and reimbursement will be provided in the form of a check at the end of the event.

 Eligibility & Requirements

-All DFI Educational Trust Scholarship recipients in the past year are encouraged to apply for these grants to meet with DFI’s industry members at DFI’s Annual Conference.
+All DFI Educational Trust Scholarship recipients in the past two scholarship cycles (Fall 2025 and Spring 2026) are invited to apply for these grants to meet with industry members at DFI’s Annual Conference.

 R. Paul DeBruyn (1947-1997)